G Suite (earlier known as Google Apps for Work and Google Apps for Your Domain)

 And many more…

 The difference in features of the three G Suite Types

 - G Suite basic only allows 30 GB per user of space while it is unlimited in Enterprise and Business edition.

-- Enterprise-grade controls such as data loss prevention, security key enforcement, S/MIME encryption, Gmail integration with third-party archiving tools is only available for enterprise edition of G Suite.
+- Enterprise-grade controls such as data loss prevention, security key enforcement, S/MIME encryption, Gmail integration with third-party archiving tools are only available for the enterprise edition of G Suite.

-- Advanced Data Loss Prevention for Gmail and Drive is available only with enterprise edition of G Suite.
+- Advanced-Data Loss Prevention for Gmail and Drive is available only with the enterprise edition of G Suite.